tangledprogramgraphs/.github/profile/README.md

 </p>

 <p align="center">
-  <strong>A platform for developers and researchers to explore, extend, and deploy the Tangled Program Graphs reinforcement learning framework.</strong>
+  <strong>A platform for developers and researchers to explore and extend the Tangled Program Graphs reinforcement learning framework.</strong>
 </p>

 <p align="center">
   <a href="#">Documentation</a>
 </p>

-Tangled Program Graphs (TPG) is a novel reinforcement learning framework combining the power of genetic algorithms.
+Tangled Program Graphs (TPG) is a novel reinforcement learning framework built upon genetic algorithms.
 This organization provides the tools and resources needed to build, experiment with, and improve the TPG framework, fostering a collaborative environment for AI innovation.

 ## Getting Started

-- 📚 Read the [Documentation]( ) for guides and tutorials
+- 📚 Read the [Documentation]() for guides and tutorials

 ## Project Structure